Ghost Ranch & Abiquiú Photography Guide

 The Fall Colors: Gold Against Red

-In early to mid-October, the cottonwood trees along the Rio Chama River turn a blinding, electric gold.
+In early to mid-October, the cottonwood trees in Abiquiú turn a blinding, electric gold.
 When photographed against the red and purple cliffs, with deep green sagebrush in between, you get a color combination that seems impossible—yet there it is.

 Why This Matters: Most fall color photography involves forests.
 Here, you get layered fall colors of flora and geology: gold ribbons of cottonwoods sandwiched between red cliffs and green vegetation, all under cerulean blue skies.